-Check the information about the gas type indicated on the data plate and compare this with the gas type available at the installation site.
+Check the information about the type of gas indicated on the identification plate and compare this with the type of gas available at the installation location.

-Condition: The product design is not compatible with the local gas group
+${\bf Conditions}.$ The product design is not compatible with the local gas group

-Do not start up the product.
+► Do not start up the product.

-Condition: The product design is compatible with the local gas group
+Conditions: The product design is compatible with the local gas group